ibm-cloud-docs/discovery-data/collections.md

 -  You can generate PDF files by using PDF generating tools such as Adobe Acrobat, Microsoft Office, Preview on Apple, and others.

 The vector objects, vectorized texts, and SVG images are ignored while processing PDFs.
+Also, {{site.data.keyword.discoveryshort}} currently does not support text extraction from images with transparency layers or transparency groups in PDFs.
 {: note}

 - Only images of the supported image file types that occur in the PDF are rendered.